Introduction to Genome Annotation, 1 hp

 Participants must be comfortable navigating a linux shell and execute programs from the command line.
 Without this knowledge, it will be impossible to participate in the computer exercises.
 Previous experience from working with NGS data (genome assembly, transcriptome assembly, SNP calling) is a plus.
 Applicants are also encouraged to bring their own laptops, but there will be computers to use for participants unable to do so.

-Due to space constraints for the computer exercises, there are a maximum number of allowed participants.
+Due to space constraints for the computer exercises, there is a maximum number of allowed participants.
 If we receive more applications, participants will be selected based on several criteria.
-Selection criteria include correct entry requirements, motivation to attend the course.
+Selection criteria include correct entry requirements, motivation to attend the course as well as gender and geographical balance.